kevinfrei/cassette/README.md

 ## A local music player from inside the browser

-I've gotten frustrated with just how bloated and slow Electron was, and a friend pointed me at the [CrowCPP](https://crowcpp.oerg) C++ web server.
-SO I decided to take a swipe at porting my
+I've gotten frustrated with just how bloated and slow Electron was, and a friend pointed me at the [CrowCPP](https://crowcpp.org) C++ web server.
+I decided to take a swipe at porting my
 [Electron Music Player](https://github.com/kevinfrei/EMP) over to a strictly browser-hosted solution with a crow-based back end.

-Currently, it's not working, but I'm active pushing it toward completion.
+Currently, it's not working, but I'm actively pushing it toward completion.
 I had to migrate off of [Recoil](https://recoiljs.org) because Meta's definitely abandoned it, so I'm moving to [Jotai](https://jotai.org) as part of this migration.
 I'd say things are about 50% done.